microsoft/playwright/docs/src/api/params.md

       - `name` <[string]>
       - `value` <[string]>

 Populates context with given storage state.
-This method can be used to initialize context with logged-in information obtained via [`method: BrowserContext.storageState`].
+This option can be used to initialize context with logged-in information obtained via [`method: BrowserContext.storageState`].
 Either a path to the file with saved storage, or an object with the following fields:

 ## csharp-java-context-option-storage-state
 * langs: csharp, java
 - `storageState` <[string]>

 Populates context with given storage state.
-This method can be used to initialize context with logged-in information obtained via [`method: BrowserContext.storageState`].
+This option can be used to initialize context with logged-in information obtained via [`method: BrowserContext.storageState`].

 ## csharp-java-context-option-storage-state-path
 * langs: csharp, java
 - `storageStatePath` <[path]>

 Populates context with given storage state.
-This method can be used to initialize context with logged-in information obtained via [`method: BrowserContext.storageState`].
-Path to the file with saved storage.
+This option can be used to initialize context with logged-in information obtained via [`method: BrowserContext.storageState`].
+Path to the file with saved storage state.

 ## context-option-acceptdownloads
 - `acceptDownloads` <[boolean]>